 Fred is widely known and respected in scholarly publishing for his close working relationships with colleagues in the publishing and librarian communities and in the federal government to implement public access projects that protect scientific integrity and the scholarly publishing enterprise.

 ALPSP Awards for Innovation in Publishing 2014

-The Awards are open to any new development, product, service, launch or project which is both innovative and of significant value to scholarly communication.
-To win, it must demonstrate excellence in terms of originality and innovation, significance and value to its community, utility and long-term viability.
+The ALPSP Awards were open to any new development, product, service, launch or project which were both innovative and of significant value to scholarly communication.
+Winning projects needed to demonstrate excellence in terms of originality and innovation, significance and value to their community, utility and long-term viability.